 Kingston v Wimbledon, Alexander Cup final, Adelaide pub, Teddington, 16 June 2022

-This was the board two clash in the Alexander Cup final between Wimbledon stalwart Russell Granat, a noted attacking player with an ECF rating of 2260, and 18-year-old Kingston star David Maycock, whose ECF is close to 2300 and which will no doubt soon enter the stratosphere.
+This was the board 2 clash in the Alexander Cup Final between Wimbledon stalwart Russell Granat, a noted attacking player with an ECF rating of 2260, and 18-year-old Kingston star David Maycock, whose ECF is close to 2300 and which will no doubt soon enter the stratosphere.
 Maycock first rebuffs Granat’s Worrall Attack in the Ruy Lopez and then occupies the centre with a phalanx of pawns.
 It is a wonderfully controlled display by a young player of enormous promise who has helped to transform Kingston’s fortunes this season.

 Alexander Cup final between Kingston and Wimbledon, played at the Adelaide, Teddington, on 16 June 2022

 This match meant so much to Kingston.
 The club had not won the Alexander Cup, Surrey’s premier knockout competition, since 1976 – 46 long, often frustrating years.
 We had come through the earlier rounds at a canter and were now up against Wimbledon in a match played at the neutral venue of the Adelaide pub in Teddington, home of Richmond and Twickenham Chess Club, to whom thanks are once again due for hosting the final.

 Before the start of the match, Wimbledon’s Russell Granat paid tribute to his long-time team-mate Nick Keene, whose death had been announced on the very day of the match.
 Keene was a strong player who had been associated with Wimbledon for many years.
 His playing style was highly original – early cramped positions suddenly bursting into life, as Granat explained – and he was noted for his sporting and gentlemanly approach to the game.
 The players stood and observed a minute’s silence in Keene’s honour.